-- ➤ Council should compile its Annual Accounts following C&AGs prescribed guidelines for greater accountability and for proper disclosure. - ➤ Council should periodically reconcile its expenditure figures with PAG (A&E) and the Treasury Officer, Kokrajhar to ensure complete disclosure in its Annual Accounts.
+- Council should compile its Annual Accounts following C&AG's prescribed guidelines for greater accountability and transparency. - > Council should ensure that all transactions are reflected in its accounts for better disclosure. - Council may carry out a periodical reconciliation of its accounts with PAG (A&E) and the Treasury Officer, Kokrajhar.